 2.2.2 Relative measures

-As shown above the monetary valuation of environmental and social impacts in practice is difficult but necessary, if costs are to be subtracted from benefits.
-Relative measures express corporate contributions as benefits per unit of environmental or social impact and can thus evade this restricting prerequisite.
+Relative measures express corporate contributions to sustainability as benefits per unit of environmental or social impact and can thus evade the problems sketched out above.
 The best known example of a relative measure is eco-efficiency.